 These activities benefit students of LMU, neighboring Playa Vista Elementary School, and over a dozen other public and private schools in the region.

 In addition to students, a range of community groups, spiritual organizations, religious groups, urban planners, and nature enthusiasts take tours of the Park.

 It is also a venue for visual artists, meditative retreats and other organized gatherings.

 The Park is conveniently located near bus stops, a bicycle path, and major transit corridors.
 Seniors, young children, and individuals with physical disabilities and/or limited mobility have access to transit, are able to park in well-marked parking areas, and can easily move about the American with Disabilities Act (ADA) compliant wheelchair-accessible Park.
 The nearby 7-mile Ballona Creek Bike Path links bicyclists to the Pacific Ocean Bike Path that goes from the Pacific Palisades to Palos Verdes.

 In 2011, CURes and Friends of Ballona Wetlands began running new outdoor environmental education programs in Ballona Discovery Park utilizing interpretive and interactive panels describing the Times, Tides and Transformations of the Ballona Watershed.
-The two organizations have been partnering ever since to expand the educational programs and funding sources and to engage urban ecology students from LMU as well as students from universities across the world.
+The two organizations have been partnering ever since to expand the educational programs through funding sources engaging urban ecology students from LMU, as well as students from universities across the world.
+Park features include:

 - Representational model of a watershed

 - Amphitheater for presentations